twongkee/pythondata/riskthinking/twsample/doc/README.md

 - server model
     - depending on use case;  medium compute/memory, may be high I/O ?
+    - may be external facing
+        - higher security

 using graphviz .dot format for diagrams, and a cli version of sketchviz